Chiwetell Ejiofor as Bishop Carlton Pearson in “Come Sunday”

 I believe that God has left himself nowhere without testimony and that by responding to what ever testimony we know – loving God as best we understand and loving people as best as we know how to – we reveal our heart towards God; our relationship with him and his kingdom.
 This proof of relationship applies to any person, card-carrying Christian or not.

-I would still stand with Billy Graham in saying to any person who has the opportunity to hear about Jesus that, given the evidence for Jesus and his resurrection and therefore for the veracity of his teaching and his claims of divinity, the logic is to go with him and then through him begin to perceive the realm of God, enter into it, become spiritually reborn, filled, made fruitful, accompanied and guided by Divine Spirit – All the Good Things He promises!
+I would still stand with Billy Graham in saying to any person who has the opportunity to hear about Jesus that, there is a logical rationale go with him and then through him begin to perceive the realm of God, enter into it, become spiritually reborn, filled, made fruitful, accompanied and guided by Divine Spirit – All the Good Things He promises!
 (Jn3:3-8, Jn7:37-39, Jn 14:16-18,26, Jn 16:7-8,13-15) By my reckoning there’s no better invitation and motivation to go with Jesus than that!

 In Jesus the NT reveals a bigger and better saviour than we often realize.
 And his teachings are wider and deeper, and very much less focussed on religion and church than we often allow.
 The movie “Come Sunday” dramatizes how the concern to keep strong the draw of people to institutional church-life, and a leaning to theological conservatism often go together.

 What I’m outlining within the breadth of teachings of the NT is not universalism.
 Rather it is to highlight some of the more inclusive aspects of the Gospel than the Church has often emphasized.